Tepezza Hearing Loss Lawsuit

 One of the best ways to accurately predict the potential settlement value of tort cases is to look at prior settlements and trial verdicts in cases involving the same type of injury.
 Below are summaries of prior verdicts and reported settlements in cases in which the plaintiff’s primary injury was hearing loss or tinnitus.
 Most of these are verdicts from the recent bellwether trials in the 3M earplugs class action.
 For these verdicts, we are excluding the amount of punitive damages awarded and only listing the amount of compensatory damages.

 • Beal v 3M Co.
-(Florida 2022) $5,000,000: the last of 16 bellwether test trials in the 3M earplugs class action resulted in a verdict of $72.5 million in punitive damages and $5 million in compensatory damages for hearing loss suffered by an Army veteran.
+(Florida 2022) $72,500,000: the last of 16 bellwether test trials in the 3M earplugs class action resulted in a verdict of $72.5 million in punitive damages and $5 million in compensatory damages for hearing loss suffered by an Army veteran.
+These 3M verdicts are telling because they are hearing loss lawsuits against a big company for failure to warn–a good comparable.

 • Vaughn v 3M Co.
 (Florida 2022) $2,200,000: 3M earplug bellwether verdict from April 2022 in which veteran was awarded $2.2 million in compensatory damages for hearing loss allegedly caused by defective earplugs.